 - Brown meat on high heat in large sauté pan and season with salt and pepper.
 Use a wooden spoon to break the meat up into small pieces.
 When meat is no longer pink, drain all juice from pan.

 - Meanwhile, while meat is cooking, chop onion, garlic, pepper, tomato and cilantro.

-- Add to the meat and continue cooking on a low flame.
-Add alcaparrado and about 2 tbsp of the brine (the juice from the olives, this adds great flavor) cumin, bay leaf, and more salt if needed.
+- Add to the meat and continue cooking on a low heat.
+Add olives or alcaparrado and about 2 to 4 tbsp of the brine (the juice from the olives, this adds great flavor) cumin, bay leaf, and more salt if needed.
 Add tomato sauce and 1/4 cup of water and mix well.
 Reduce heat and simmer covered about 20 minutes.